 HMD Global made a huge splash at Mobile World Congress 2018, launching not one but five new Nokia-branded phones.
-The Nokia 8 Sirocco, the flagship of this year’s line up, is a gorgeous phone with strong specifications.
+The Nokia 8 Sirocco was the flagship of the line up, and it attracted plenty of attention due to its gorgeous design and strong specifications.

-If you’re unaware, HMD Global is a company that launched last year, with the branding license to create new mobile phones under the Nokia brand name.
+If you’re unaware, HMD Global holds the branding license to create new mobile phones under the Nokia brand name.
 It has to follow certain guidelines from Nokia, to make sure the phones are up to standard.
 Here’s everything you need to know about the Nokia 8 Sirocco.

 In terms of cameras on the Nokia 8 Sirocco, there are two lenses on the back of the phone featuring a main 12-megapixel, wide-angle camera, along with a secondary 13-megapixel telephoto lens.
 Nokia continues its partnership with Zeiss lenses on the Nokia 8 Sirocco.
 For selfie use, a 5 megapixel, wide-angle camera sits above the screen.

 Nokia has added a new Pro Mode where you can make adjustments to the ISO, shutter speed, and other settings to improve the final look of your photos in the camera app.
 It’s a common feature on most high-end smartphones, but rarely included with camera apps on Android One devices.

 Speaking of software, the Nokia 8 Sirocco is part of the

 Updated on May 17: Added in news of the U.K. release and free Google Home Mini offer.

 - What is RCS messaging?
 Everything you need to know about the SMS successor